 This ideology of radical centrism and triangulated equivalence between left and right is not only not objective, it is actually injurious to the goal of peace and reconciliation.(…) Although it is important to give people the benefit of the doubt, to be respectful of others and engage in open dialogue whenever possible (…) and some numbers of intolerant people may be converted through patient dialogue and presentation of facts.
 The vast majority of those who support hate will not be persuaded, no matter how civil we are.

 What’s needed now is not civility and compromise.
 What’s needed is resistance to the toxic ideology of hate spreading through the right wing, and repudiation of the false equivalencies made against those who actively oppose the intolerable.
 Reconciliation can only be achieved through the right wing losing both power and reputation, their power structures dismantled and their ideology of hate thoroughly discredited.
 Anything less is asking us to accept injustice, to accept the erosion of our democracy itself.
 Calls for civility at this point are not only inappropriate, they are actively harmful to the goal of a democratic society.
 (Quote has been modified from the original.)

 Fittingly, it is the words of this decent person that give me great hope.
 Like Lloyd, like so many remarkable people who help others less fortunate than themselves.
 All those who value humanity over maintaining prejudices, over fragile egos, and over the comfort of the status quo are truly great.
-When decent people support each other and work together, we can leave this boring, repetitive story behind once and for all.
-We can find our way out of this stifling spiral we find ourselves in and explore much more wondrous galaxies in a beautiful, infinite universe.
+When decent people support each other and work together, we can leave this boring, repetitive story behind.
+Once and for all.
+We can find our way out of this stifling spiral we repeatedly find ourselves in and explore much more wondrous galaxies in a beautiful, infinite universe.

 Text and pictures by M.P.
 Baecker.